Freemasonry in Croatia: The early years (1749–1795)

-It is known that representatives of the Lodge 'Courage' (Hrabrost, Zur Tapferkeit), that was founded in Karlovac in 1780 under protection of Grand Lodge of Austria, participated in the Masonic Convention in Vienna.
+It is known that representatives of the Lodge 'Courage' (Hrabrost, Zur Tapferkeit), which was founded in Karlovac in 1780 under the protection of Grand Lodge of Austria, participated in the Masonic Convention in Vienna.

-Count Ivan Drasković VIII. organised 'Assembly of the Freemasons' on February 28, 1781 in Budapest where the establishment of seven Grand Provincial Lodges was accepted.
+Count Ivan Drasković VIII.
+Organized 'Assembly of the Freemasons' on February 28, 1781, in Budapest where the establishment of seven Grand Provincial Lodges was accepted.
 That is how the 'Grand Provincial Lodge of Transylvania, Croatia and Dalmatia' based in Hermanstadt was founded.
 It had twelve lodges under its protection.

-Masons from Croatia had great cooperation with Lodges in Austria and Hungary so they participated together in the 'Conference of the Freemasons in Vienna' on April 22, 1784 where the new Grand Lodge was established.
+Masons from Croatia had great cooperation with Lodges in Austria and Hungary so they participated together in the 'Conference of the Freemasons in Vienna' on April 22, 1784, where the new Grand Lodge was established.
 It was composed of four Provincial Lodges.
-Lodges in Croatian, Slavonia and Dalmatia were under the 'Hungarian Provincial Lodge' because they were part of the same Kingdom.
+Lodges in Croatian, Slavonia, and Dalmatia were under the 'Hungarian Provincial Lodge' because they were part of the same Kingdom.